mansoorumar/Automated-Pet-Food-Dispenser/README.md

 When handling the hardware I have assisted in the construction of the product and configuration of the raspberry pi.
 I enabled port forwarding on the local router and SSH on the raspberry pi in order to ensure product use outside the LAN and remote control of the raspberry pi respectively.
 Due to time contraints it was not feasible to create a professional looking chasis for the product.

+### Thank You
+Thank you for taking the time to view my project.
+I hope you have a wonderful day!